jdlib/JDBX/UserGuide.md

     pstmt.params("Living Room", 51);

 JDBX - unlike JDBC - also supports named parameters.
-When initializing the `PrepStmt` call the `namedParams()` method of the init-builder and specify parameters as a colon followed by the parameter name.
+On the builder returned by `PrepStmt.init()` call the method `namedParams()` and in the SQL string specify parameters as a colon followed by the parameter name.
 A named parameter may occur several times.
 To set a named parameter value call `param(String)` using the parameter name and then call the appropriate
 setter: